eyzi/eyzi.github.io/src/naming-conventions/index.md

 blockLoginRequestNoOauth();
 ```

-The art is to keep it to read as a normal phrase while being concise.
+The art✨ is to keep it to read as a normal phrase while being concise.

 ```js
 restrictLogin();